Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 ### MySQL

 The first Service I'm going to deploy is my database.
-Since all the rest of the applications will be using it, it's paramount that it gets deployed first.

 I'm using the Kubernetes example located here [Kube MySQL](https://kubernetes.io/docs/tasks/run-application/run-single-instance-stateful-application/#deploy-mysql) which fits my needs.
 Note that this file is using a plain password for MYSQL_PASSWORD.
 Normally, you should use a vault, described here [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
 And than you'll use the env property like this: